josmaf/bx-tensorflow-demo/doc/tutorial.md

 $ bx import <docker_registry_username>/batchx-tensorflow-gpu-demo:latest
 ```

-In order to see your imported image:
+In order to see our imported image:

 ```bash
 $ bx images